 5. The Chair at the opening and closing meetings will be taken by a representative of the host country.
-After the opening Plenary meeting, the Chair at the Plenary meetings will be taken in daily rotation, in French alphabetical order, starting with a representative of Bulgaria.
+After the opening Plenary meeting, the Chair at the Plenary meetings will be taken in daily rotation, in French alphabetical order, starting with a representative of ... (to be decided by lot at the Vienna Follow-up Meeting).

 The Chair at the opening sessions of the two Study Groups will be taken by a representative of the host country.
-Selection of the next Chairman of each Study Group will be by lot.
+Selection of the next chairman of each Study Group will be by lot.
 The Chair will then be taken in daily rotation, in French alphabetical order.

-- 6. In conformity with paragraph 74 of the Final Recommendations of the Helsinki Consultations, the Government of Poland will designate an Executive Secretary.
+- 6. In conformity with paragraph 74 of the Final Recommendations of the Helsinki Consultations, the Government of Poland will designate a Executive Secretary.
 This designation will be subject to agreement by the participating States.
 The services of a technical secretariat will be provided by the host country. - 7.
-Contributions on the subjects for consideration in one or more of the working languages of the CSCE may be sent through the proper channels-preferably not later than three months before the opening of the Symposium-to the Executive Secretary, who will circulate them to the other participating States and to UNESCO. - 8.
+Contributions on the subjects for consideration in one or more of the working languages of the CSCE may be sent through the proper channels preferably not later than three months before the opening of the Symposium to the Executive Secretary, who will circulate the to the other participating States and to UNESCO. - 8.
 If the Symposium does not reach any agreed conclusions, projects and proposals submitted to it will be forwarded by the Government of the host country to the next Follow-up Meeting. - 9.
-The other rules of procedure, the working methods and the scale of distribution of the expenses of the CSCE will, mutatis mutandis, be applied to the Symposium.
+The other rules of procedure, the working methods and the scale of distribution for the expenses of the CSCE will, mutatis mutandis, be applied to the Symposium.

-WORK PROGRAMME from 28 May to 7 June 1991

-Working hours: 10.30 a.m. - 1 p.m.

-3 p.m. - 6 p.m.

-PL- Plenary meeting- Study Group A

-SG A

-- Study Group B SG B
+NNEX IX

+WORK PROGRAMME FOR THE SYMPOSIUM ON THE CULTURAL HERITAGE FROM 28 MAY TO 7 JUNE 1991 king hours: 30 a.m. - 1 p.m. p.m. - 6 p.m.
+PL - Plenary meeting SG A - Study Group A SG B - Study Group B

 1st WEEK Monday 27 May Tuesday 28 May Wednesday 29 May Thursday 30 May Friday 31 May

-Morning PL PL SG B SG B
+Morning PL PL SC B SG B

 Afternoon PL SG A SG A SG A

-2nd WEEK Monday 3 June Tuesday 4 June Wednesday 5 June Thursday 6 June Friday 7 June
+2nd WEEK Monday 3 June Tuesday 4 June Wednesday 5 June Thursday 6 June Priday 7 June

-Morning PL SG A SG A PL PL
+Morning PL SC A SG A PL PL

-Afternoon SG B SG B SG B PL
+Afternoon SG B SG B SC B PL